Exodus of Turks from Bulgaria (1950–1951): Bulgaria

-The refugees were given a 15-day deadline to sell all their belongings.
+The refugees were given 15 days to sell all their belongings.
 Many of them failed to do so.
 Refugees boarded different trains and their belongings were placed on others – leaving many Turks without their most important belongings while waiting to cross the border.
 Also, they paid fees to have their belongings brought to them at the border.
 Although they had the right to take their animals and property with them, that right was taken away.
 All groups in the different settlements were given a total of 20 minutes to board the train to travel to the border.
 Due to the failure of Bulgaria to send 800 migrants per day, various diseases have appeared among many Bulgarian Turks.

 Turkey

 The refugees were accommodated in Thrace and then in the settlements where they were supposed to live.
 Turkey chose their residence and gave preference to the East and South-East regions as they did not have much population and ethnic Turks were a minority there.
 Thrace was also an important place because the population density was low and it was a frontier region.
 Then came the Aegean and Mediterranean regions, and finally Central and Western Anatolia.

 Many of them were allocated to places where there is a strong need for the given refugee's occupation.
 For example, gardeners were mostly directed to Antalya, and those involved in arts to Istanbul.
 The Turks who were engaged in tobacco production in Bulgaria were directed to Konya and Eskişehir, and those who knew how to cultivate the land were placed in regions where cotton is produced.

 The personal belongings, goods and animals of the immigrants were exempted from all customs duties for a one time only.
 Farmers' farm animals up to 6,000 liras, cars and all kinds of agricultural vehicles were excluded from the tax, and tradesmen and self-employed people also benefited from the same practice.
 The tax exemption rate for traders was determined as 12,000 liras, and official taxes on passports, visas, population, transportation, title deeds and stamps were not collected from these immigrants.
 While the settlers did not pay building and land tax for 5 years, male immigrants over the age of 22 were also exempted from military service.

 Various organizations and intellectuals took part in collecting funds for the refugees.
 In various places, new districts and settlements were created, intended only for the Turks from Bulgaria.